Rohan0497/PII_Classification/Readme.md

 5.  **Running Inference**:

     ```bash
-    python inference.py --modelpath /path to best model --outputdir ./path_to_output_directory
+    python inference.py --modelpath /path-to-best-model --datasetlocation /path-to-dataset  --outputdir ./path_to_output_directory
     ```

     ```bash
-    modelpath = ./ouput_dir/model/best_model   #Use this path if you are using model from google drive link
+    #Use this modelpath if you are using model from google drive link
+    modelpath = ./ouput_dir/model/best_model

+    #Google drive has the data stored at below location
+    dataset = ./data/tokenized_dataset
     ```

 After you run the inference.py file, it will save an inference_results.csv in the output directory you specified.